Rexe0/BetterSurvival/README.md

 - This snow will gradually melt in Spring
 - Windy days can occur in the Spring and Autumn where petals/leaves fall from the sky (Purely visual)
 - A Weather Radio can be bought from an Expert Cartographer Villager which will display the Date, Season and tomorrow's weather forecast
+- A Weather Beacon can be made using a Nether Star, 4 Dragon Scales and 4 Redstone Blocks which can clear the weather on right click
 - The Winter Solstice will happen in the middle of winter where the night will be longer but special glow squids will surface the ocean
 - These glow squids drop different colored ink sacs which can be used in an anvil when renaming items to change the item name's color